Red Cell Staining (Color)

 • Introduction

-• A normal red blood cell has a biconcave disk shape and will have an area of pallor in its center (about 1/3 of the diameter of the cell) when viewed under the light microscope.
+• A normal red blood cell has a biconcave disk shape.
+Because the center is much thinner than the periphery, it creates the illusion of a Hb-free center on a peripheral smear.
+The area of pallor in its center (about 1/3 of the diameter of the cell) when viewed under the light microscope.

 • The area of central pallor may be: